 Second home focus: France

-The number of transactions involving existing rather than newly-built property totalled just over 1.2 million over the 12 months to the end of November, according to notaries’ professional body Notaires de France, an increase of 17.5% from a year earlier.
+Nevertheless, the number of transactions involving existing rather than newly-built property totalled nearly 1.12 million over the 12 months to the end of November, according to notaries’ professional body Notaires de France, down from 1.21 million in the year to August 2021.

-Adélaïde Mercier, Senior wealth planner at Banque Internationale à Luxembourg, says: “The past two years have seen more Luxembourg residents buying property in France, because they can get there easily by car.
+In recent years more Luxembourg residents buying property in France, because they can get there easily by car.
 But most big luxury homes are being acquired by customers from the Middle East and UK residents.
-Almost 50% of our mortgage loans are financing property in France.”
+Almost 50% of our mortgage loans are financing property in France.

 The Paris region is the most prestigious region in France and it is also very sought-after by ultra-high net worth individuals.